 We often get questions about course acceleration with out of district courses or online courses.
 Please read the following BEFORE you sign up for anything.

-- The district has an Out of District policy which applies to both Middle and High school, go to the SPS website Seattle Public Schools/Academics/High School, College, Career/Out-of-District Credits and Credit Recovery for details and FAQs.
+- The district has an Out of District policy which applies to both Middle and High school, go to the SPS website for details and FAQs about out-of-district credits and credit recovery.

 - Read School Board Policy 2024SP Out-of-District Credits and Credit Recovery.